technosolz0/serwex-portfolio/src/content/privacy.md

 ## 2. Information We Collect
 - **Personal Information**: Name, phone number, email, address, payment details.
 - **Service Information**: Service bookings, preferences, feedback.
+- **Location Data**: We collect your device’s precise location to connect you with nearby service providers, calculate accurate service charges, and ensure timely service delivery to your doorstep.
 - **Device Information**: IP address, device type, browser, app usage logs.
 - **Cookies & Tracking**: To enhance user experience and improve our platform.

 ---

 ## 3. How We Use Your Information
 - To provide and manage services.
+- To locate your position and show available service providers in your vicinity.
 - To process payments securely.
 - To improve services and personalize user experience.
 - To communicate booking details, offers, and updates.